On this page

-Atlas Device Sync uses a protocol to correctly and efficiently sync data changes in real time across multiple clients that each maintain their own local Device Sync files.
-The protocol defines a set of pre-defined request types as well as a process by which a client, like a Realm SDK, can connect to an App Services application server and sync data.
+Atlas Device Sync uses a protocol to correctly and efficiently sync data changes in real time across multiple clients that each maintain their own local Realm files.
+The protocol defines a set of pre-defined request types as well as a process by which a client, like a Realm SDK, can connect to an Atlas App Services application server and sync data.

 The a Realm SDKs internally implement and manage the sync protocol, so for most applications you don't need to understand the sync protocol to use Device Sync.
 This page covers the protocol at a high level and is not an implementation spec.

 A changeset is a list of instructions that describe granular modifications made to a known object state or version by one or more write operations.
 Changesets are the base unit of the sync protocol.
-Synced realm clients send changesets to the App Services server whenever they perform a write operation.
+Synced realm clients send changesets to the Device Sync server whenever they perform a write operation.
 The server sends each connected client the changesets for write operations executed by other clients.

-The App Services sync server accepts changesets from any connected sync client (including changes in a synced MongoDB cluster) at any time and uses an operational transformation algorithm to serialize changes into a linear order and resolve conflicting changesets before sending them to connected clients.
+The Device Sync server accepts changesets from any connected sync client (including changes in a synced MongoDB cluster) at any time and uses an operational transformation algorithm to serialize changes into a linear order and resolve conflicting changesets before sending them to connected clients.

 When you make a change to a synced object, App Services does not re-upload the entire object.
 Instead, App Services sends only the difference ("delta") between before and after.
 The service compresses the deltas with zlib compression.
 This reduces network load, which is especially useful in mobile network conditions.

 An operational transformation is a function that, given two changesets, produces a third changeset that represents logically applying one of the given changesets after the other.
 Device Sync uses operational transformation to resolve conflicts between changesets from different sync clients that apply to the same base state.